bstew794/cs1440-Stewart-Braeden-assn4/doc/Hints.md

-* If you are *really* dying to know more about how it all works, the points *inside* the cardioid are the points *within* the Mandlebrot set.
+* If you are *really* dying to know more about how it all works, the points *inside* the cardioid are the points *within* the Mandelbrot set.
 These are the coordinates on the imaginary plane corresponding to `Z` values whose absolute value fails to become greater than `2.0` after repeated iterations.